Disc film: Technical details

 The film is in the form of a flat disc, and is fully housed within a plastic cartridge.
 Each disc holds fifteen 10 × 8 mm exposures, arranged around the outside of the disc, with the disc being rotated 24° between successive images.

 The system was a consumer-oriented product, and most cameras are self-contained units with no expansion capability.
-The disc film allows them to be compact and considerably thinner than other cameras.
+The disc film allows them to be compact and considerably thinner than other cameras of the time.
 The cameras are very simple to load and unload, and are generally completely automated.
 The cassette has a built-in dark slide to prevent stray light reaching the film when the disc is removed.

 As the film is rotated on a disc instead of over a spool, the cassette is very thin.
 The flat nature of the format also led to the potential advantage of greater sharpness over curved spool-based cassette formats (such as Minox film, 110 and 126 film).
 Disc film has a very thick acetate base, comparable thickness with 4×5" sheet film, which holds the film much flatter than the other formats of the time.

+A special '23' demonstration disc was made by Kodak so that dealers could show the camera's features without wasting an actual film.